himabindu-bagi3/Servicenow-learning-notes/daily-notes/day1.md

 - Bookmark your instance URL
 - Learn about the difference between Global and Scoped apps
 - Don’t worry if it looks overwhelming.
 Take one day at a time 🙂

+---

+## Create a Free ServiceNow Developer Account

+Go to developer.servicenow.com

+Click on Register (if new) or Sign In (if already registered)

+Fill in your basic details (email, name, etc.)

+Verify your email and activate your account

+Request Your Personal Developer Instance (PDI)

+After logging in, go to the "Manage" tab at the top right

+Click Request Instance → Choose the latest version (e.g., Washington DC or Vancouver)

+Wait 5–15 minutes for ServiceNow to provision your instance

+You’ll receive a link like https://devxxxx.service-now.com/ — bookmark it!

+## Explore the Developer Site

+Go to the "Learning" tab → Choose Learning Plans

+Start with "System Administrator Learning Plan"

+Bookmark your progress tracker for daily use

+---